 Furthermore, whether you are setting healthy boundaries or cutting ties with this toxic person, you are still ending a relationship.
 As a result, you will have mixed feelings.
 Thus, it would be advisable if you could contact your support system or a trusted health professional to help you deal with these emotions.

 #6 Take Care of Yourself

 Always put yourself first!
-Maybe the person in question “desperately needs” your assistance every time you see them.
+Maybe the person in question “desperately needs” your assistance whenever you see them.
 This means that you’re in a one-way relationship with them; you’re constantly giving, and they’re always taking.
 That is not how any relationship should be.

-Besides that, when you’ve been dealing with toxic people for a long time, it’s common to feel disconnected from yourself and lost in life.
+Besides that, when you’ve been dealing with toxic people for a long time, feeling disconnected from yourself and lost in life is common.